jszczerbinsky/TetrisCursor/README.md

 cp -R tetris ~/.icons
 ```

-And add this to your .Xresources
+Add this to your .Xresources

 ```shell
 Xcursor.theme: tetris
 ```

+Restart Xorg